sky1502/WatchIt/README.md

    Postgres mirror and lets guardians edit per-child strictness + age to steer the LLM.
 The LLM also returns a confidence score; only when confidence is low do the screenshot/OCR agents run.
+6. When guardians correct an allow/block action in the dashboard, the backend records the override and an hourly learning loop distills those corrections into additional guidance that is fed into the LLM judge prompt so similar mistakes are less likely going forward.

 ## Agent Architecture
 | Agent | Purpose | Key Tools |